hlorus/CAD_Sketcher/docs/tools.md

 Workspacetools are used to interactively create entities.
 You can access them from the viewport's "T"-panel.
-Check the [tools section](tools.md) to get familiar with the behavior of BGS tools.
+Check the [tools section](tools.md) to get familiar with the behavior of CAD Sketcher tools.

 > **INFO:** Interaction with addon geometry is only possible when one of the addon tools is active.